Rihanamsadek/NLP_tutorial/README.md

 # NLP_tutorial
-Basic and Advanced functions for Natural Language Processing tasks using spacy
+Natural language processing involves the reading and understanding of spoken or written language through the medium of a computer.
+This includes, for example, the automatic translation of one language into another, but also spoken word recognition, or the automatic answering of questions.
+In this tutorial, we will see basic and advanced functions for Natural Language Processing tasks using spacy, this tutorial is inspired by the Datacamp course developed and presented by Ines montani.
+Some personal changes have been added in order to make the topic seem a bit clearer.